revelaction/mankidown/README.md

 ## Images

+To incorporate image files into your notes, follow these steps:

-Put the image files in the [Anki collection.media folder](https://docs.ankiweb.net/files.html#file-locations).
+1. Place your image files in the Anki [Anki collection.media folder](https://docs.ankiweb.net/files.html#file-locations) folder.

-In the markdown file, use the standard image format without paths:
+2. In your Markdown file, utilize the standard image format without specifying paths:

     ![myimage](myimage.jpg)

 ## Audio

+For audio files, you can follow a similar approach:

-Put the audio files in the [Anki collection.media folder](https://docs.ankiweb.net/files.html#file-locations).
+Store your audio files in the [Anki collection.media folder](https://docs.ankiweb.net/files.html#file-locations) folder.

-In the markdown file, use the standard audio format without paths:
+In your Markdown file, employ the standard audio format without the need for specifying paths:

     [sound:mysound.mp3]

 # Command line options

 ```console
 mankidown [-d DECK] [-n NOTE-TYPE] [-n GUID-PREFIX] [-t TAG] [-o OUTPUT] INPUT